 First, if you're unsure about whether an ultralight product is right for you, our Buying Advice article for traditional backpacking sleeping bags provides a detailed analysis of the categories we test and score.
-This incredibly thorough overview covers types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their best uses.
-In order to not be redundant, the below article focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the useful basic information relevant to all sleeping bags.
+This thorough overview covers types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their best uses.
+To not be redundant, the below article focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the broad information relevant to all sleeping bags.

 Choosing the Right Sleeping Bag

-It is the intention of this article to walk you through a decision making process that will result in you choosing the perfect sleeping bag for you.
-This involves asking yourself a series of questions that will best help you identify your needs and desires, and also rule out any particular bags or styles that are going to be completely inappropriate for your adventures.
-The end result should be a very narrow focus of products that you can then research in more depth before making your decision.
+This article intends to walk you through a decision-making process that will result in you choosing the perfect sleeping bag for you.
+This involves asking yourself a series of questions that will best help you identify your needs and desires, and also rule out any particular bags or styles that are going to be inappropriate for your adventures.
+The result should be a very narrow focus of products that you can then research in more depth before making your decision.

-When we first started backpacking about 28 years ago, it was very common to head out on week-long trips with a frame backpack full of 50 or more pounds of gear, and wearing a big ol' pair of heavy hiking boots.
-That was just the way most folks went about it, and was certainly the way we were trained by the Boy Scouts.
-Today, not only is there much more advanced gear, but lots of backpackers and climbers recognize how much easier it is on your body to carry a light load.
+A few decades ago, it was very common to head out on week-long trips with a frame backpack full of 50 or more pounds of gear and wearing a big ol' pair of 5-6 hiking boots.
+Today, not only is there much more advanced gear thanks to improving technology and materials science, but lots of backpackers and climbers recognize how much easier it is on your body to carry a light load.
 Anyone who has ever been backpacking can tell you a story about the relief they felt when they took off their enormous pack, and the dread that came each morning when it had to be donned once again.
-Imagine carrying a pack so light you don't ever feel like you need to remove it!
 Simply put, traveling light is much less arduous, and therefore much more fun.
-In addition, if you want to cover a lot of mileage each day or you're carrying your overnight kit up a technical climb, there is no arguing that light is right.
+Besides, if you want to cover a lot of mileage each day or you're carrying your overnight kit up a technical climb, there is no arguing that light is right.

-While ultralight sleeping bags are ideal for use while backpacking, they are also great for all of the many outdoor sports that require a "light is right" ideal.
+While ultralight sleeping bags are ideal for backpacking, they are also great for all of the many outdoor sports that require a "light is right" ideal.
 Especially in the last few years, ultra-endurance activities have seen a surge in popularity.
-Long distance thru-hiking, bike-packing, fast-packing, and bike touring have become somewhat commonplace, and ultralight sleeping bags are just one of the pieces of lightweight kit needed to make these adventures happen.
+Long-distance thru-hiking, bike-packing, fast-packing, and bike touring have become somewhat commonplace, and ultralight sleeping bags are one of the pieces of lightweight kit needed to make these adventures happen.

-Mummy bags are the most traditional and common style of three-season sleeping bag.
-All of the bags in our Backpacking Sleeping Bag Review are mummy bags.
-They are designed to enclose you completely like a mummy, and are shaped just like the Pharaohs you can see at the museum.
+Mummy bags are the most common style of three-season sleeping bag.
+They are designed to enclose you completely like a mummy and are shaped just like the Pharaohs you can see at the museum.
 They are narrow at the feet and legs and wider through the torso.
-Most mummy bags have a large hood that will fully cover your head and can be cinched tight around your face to allow only the tiniest opening to breathe through, thereby giving you the very best protection against the cold.
+Most mummy bags have a large hood that fully covers your head and can be cinched tight around your face to allow only the tiniest opening to breathe through, thereby giving you the very best protection against the cold.
 Mummy bags help you stay warm by only leaving a small amount of space inside the bag that is unfilled by your body, meaning less air to heat.
 This also makes them feel constricting and claustrophobic to some.
-They also tend to be the warmest options available.
-Seven of the 11 bags we tested for this review incorporated aspects of the mummy design.
+Compared to quilts, these bags tend to be the easiest to use, as the design is familiar to most and less complicated.

 Hooded Mummy Bags

-Three of the quilts we tested open up into a full blanket, meaning the foot box is not fully enclosed.
-These were the Feathered Friends Flicker 40 UL, our Best Buy winning Enlightened Equipment Revelation 20, and the Sea to Summit Ember II.
-The Flicker 40 UL is the most versatile bag that we tested, as it also has a full length zipper so it can be enclosed like a mummy bag, but does not come with a pad strap attachment system.
-On the other hand, the Revelation and Ember II both have pad strap systems and are designed to be used that way.
-All of these blankets have draw cords at the feet that cinch all the way up to fully enclose the feet on cold nights.
+Some quilts we tested open up into a full blanket, meaning the foot box is not fully enclosed.
+These were the Editors' Choice Feathered Friends Flicker, our Best Buy winning Enlightened Equipment Revelation, and the bargain-of-a-deal Hammock Gear Econ Burrow.
+The Flicker 40 UL is the most versatile bag that we tested, as it also has a full-length zipper so it can be enclosed like a mummy bag, but does not come with a pad strap attachment system.
+On the other hand, the Revelation and Econ Burrow both have pad strap systems and are designed to be used that way.
+All of these blankets have drawcords at the feet that cinch up to enclose the feet on cold nights.

 Safety & Warmth

 Your sleeping system, along with your shelter to keep it dry, is your primary safety net while deep in the backcountry.
 On your quest to lighten your load, this should always be in the back of your mind.
-No!
-Actually, it should be right up front.
-Our testers who have thru-hiked big trails want us to emphasize this point - it can take a LOT of experience to use a 10 pound backpacking kit in threatening conditions.
+Well, actually, it should be right upfront.
+Our testers who have thru-hiked big trails want us to emphasize this point - it can take a LOT of experience to use a 10-pound backpacking kit in threatening conditions.

 Down & Moisture

 Increasingly, manufacturers are using hydrophobic down in their products, which is down treated with a DWR coating for added water resistance.
 There are a lot of claims about the efficacy of this treatment, and we recommend you check out the findings of our tester Ian Nicholson in his Buying Advice article for Backpacking Sleeping Bags.
-The short summary is, while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
-Products in this review that are filled with hydrophobic down are the Sea to Summit Spark I and Ember II, the Sierra Designs Backcountry Quilt 700, the Katabatic Gear Palisade 30, and The North Face Superlight 15.
+The short summary is that while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
+Products in this review that are filled with hydrophobic down are the Vesper 32, Phase 30, Econ Burrow 20, and the Palisade 30.

-Stuff Sacks: Only one of the bags in this review comes with a waterproof stuff sack, the Zpacks 20 Degree.
+Stuff Sacks: Two of the bags we reviewed come with a waterproof stuff sack, the Zpacks Classic and the Exped Hyperquilt.
+This isn't that common, though.
 We highly recommend purchasing an after-market waterproof stuff sack for your bag.
-OutdoorGearLab has an entire article dedicated to the Best Sleeping Bag Stuff Sacks.
-In addition, many backpackers will line their entire pack with a waterproof liner.
-A heavy duty garbage bag, or better yet, trash compactor bag works great.
+Also, many backpackers will line their entire pack with a waterproof liner and therefore can use a regular compression sack for their bag.
+A heavy-duty garbage bag, or better yet, trash compactor bag, works great.
 If you're going be out for weeks or months, consider purchasing a durable and waterproof Cuben fiber pack liner.
 ZPacks makes excellent pack liners as well as stuff sacks.
 Find the complete selection here.